canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 ## Introducing our heroes

+{% include figure.html src="/embed/nier/2B.webp" alt="Illustration of 2B, in her distinctive black dress, split at the side with detailed patterned lace over an opening the bust, puffed sleeves, and long black heeled boots.
+She has a heads-up display that resembles a black blindfold, and a black headband over white hair cut in a bob." class="float right" wraptight=true %}

 <cite>NieR Automata</cite> centres on three characters: No. 2 type B[attler], No. 9 type S[canner], and No. 2 type A[ttacker]; 2B, 9S and A2.
 We met A2 in the YoRHa play, but what about 2B and 9S?

 So their dynamic is like this.
 9S is a Scanner type, designed to gather information on the machines.
 2B is his taciturn, dutiful companion unit... but she is secretly 2E, an Executioner type designed to execute 9S if he pokes his nose where he's not supposed to.
 This happens very often, and each time, a new 9S is instantiated as, essentially, a factory reset.
 2B, however, does not get her memory's reset.